 Candidates for public office are often the most accessible and open to hearing new ideas during an election.
 Therefore, elections offer an excellent opportunity for nonprofits and their stakeholders to educate candidates about issues important to their mission and communities.
 Nonprofits use nonpartisan strategies to begin building relationships with future elected officials, share policy ideas, and influence policy debates.

 Included below are five nonpartisan activities 501(c)(3) nonprofits can do to build productive working relationships with candidates and elected officials while enforcing social distancing due to the COVID-19 pandemic:

-1. Attend Candidate Events – Don’t be shy!
-Attend candidate events and feel free to ask questions.
+Attend Candidate Virtual Events– Don’t be shy!
+Attend candidate virtual events and feel free to ask questions.
 However, if you are representing your organization, your approach must be strictly nonpartisan — e.g. You must ask the same question at events for all candidates in the same race.

-3. Invite Candidates to an Event – Invite candidates to visit your nonprofit or attend an event, as the invitation alone gets your organization’s name in front of the candidates.
-Hosting candidates at an event allows your constituents and stakeholders to ask questions and familiarize themselves with their choices.
+Invite Candidates to a Virtual Event– Invite candidates to attend a virtual event, as the invitation alone gets your organization’s name in front of the candidates.
+Hosting candidates at a virtual event allows your constituents and stakeholders to ask questions and familiarize themselves with their choices.
 See our Candidate Appearances factsheet for additional details.

-5. Host or Co-Sponsor a Candidate Forum – Candidate forums not only connect your organization with candidates, but they also give your constituents and community members a chance to meet and interact with future officials.
+Host or Co-Sponsor a Virtual Candidate Forum– Candidate forums not only connect your organization with candidates, but they also give your constituents and community members a chance to meet and interact with future officials.
 Hosting a candidate forum can raise the profile of your nonprofit and highlight your issues during an election

 For an example of candidate engagement, check out Independent Sector’s efforts to engage 2020 presidential candidates.

 - Candidate appearances at your nonprofit event

 - Praising and Criticizing Incumbents